 Being ‘cut off’ and having nothing, or being cut off guiltlessly, evokes Isaiah’s picture of the man who was ‘cut off’ (different word) from the land of the living, stricken for the transgression of his people, the man who bore their iniquity and sin although he had done no wrong (Isa 53).
 His people – the ruler to come has already been identified as the anointed one – subsequently destroy the city and its temple.
 Although it was the Romans who destroyed them, the Jews brought the destruction upon themselves by rejecting the good news and supposing that liberty under the kingdom of God would come by armed revolt.
 The revolt began in AD 66 and ended with the fall of Jerusalem in September AD 70.
 Initially, the Roman general had ordered that its temple be spared.
 According to Josephus, it was the Jews who first used fire in the northwest approach to the Temple to try to stop Roman advances.
 Only then did Roman soldiers set fire to an apartment adjacent to the Temple, a conflagration the Jews subsequently made worse.
 The Romans flattened the city.
 ‘Flood’ is a standard metaphor for war (Ps 124, Isa 8:8, Dan 11:10).

 ‘He’ refers to the anointed one.
 In April AD 30 he put an end to sacrifice and offering by offering himself as a sacrifice, three and a half years after John the Baptist.
 Thus the final seven began immediately after the sixty-ninth, and he was cut off in the middle of the final seven.
-During those three and a half years he confirmed with his many followers a new covenant.
+During those three and a half years (the 1335 days of Dan 12:12?) he confirmed with his many followers a new covenant.
 “This is my blood of the covenant, which is poured out for many for the forgiveness of sins” (Matt 26:28, Isa 53:12).

 The coming of one who makes desolate on the wing of abominations refers to a future person who erects an ‘abomination of desolation’ (Matt 24:13).
 Similar to Nebuchadrezzar’s golden image and the abomination erected by Antiochus IV, it will be a statue before which men must bow down and worship (Rev 13:15).
 The ‘holy place’ that Christ referred to is the Temple Mount, not specifically the building (Acts 21:28).
 The three and half years associated with the desolator are separate from the first three and half years of the final seven, as indicated more clearly by Daniel’s vision of the four beasts (7:25), by his concluding vision (12:7) and by the Book of Revelation (13:5).
 During those final years the faith of those who hold to the testimony of Jesus will also be tested.
 The new covenant extends over the full seven years, including the long gap of uncounted years in the middle, thus from AD 27 to the time of the end.

-The exact fulfilment of the foretold 70 years of captivity, the exact fulfilment of the foretold 49 years during which the land would enjoy its Sabbaths, and the exact fulfilment of the foretold 434 years between the coming of Ezra to instruct Judah in the old covenant and the coming of the Messiah to instruct the people in the new covenant all assure us that what remains to be fulfilled will be fulfilled.
+The exact fulfilment of the foretold 70 years of captivity, the exact fulfilment of the foretold 49 years during which the land would enjoy its sabbaths and, if we count from July/August 458 BC, the exact fulfilment of the foretold 437 years plus half a year between the coming of Ezra to instruct Judah in the old covenant and the Messiah’s inauguration of a new covenant all assure us that what remains to be fulfilled will be fulfilled.